Anorov/PySocks/README.md

 PySocks
 =======

-Updated and actively maintained version of [SocksiPy](http://socksipy.sourceforge.net/), with bug fixes and extra features.
+Updated and semi-actively maintained version of [SocksiPy](http://socksipy.sourceforge.net/), with bug fixes and extra features.

 Acts as a drop-in replacement to the socket module.